apimokka/apimock-rs/docs/README.md

 A developer-friendly, featherlight and functional HTTP(S) mock server built in Rust.

-While this is a CLI tool, a featherlight GUI wrapper named [API mokka](https://github.com/apimokka/apimokka) will be also available. (development in progress)

 ### Who is this for?

 - Developers who want to quickly mock APIs without heavy setup.